pk-iitdhn/pk-iitdhn/README.md

 - 👋 Hi, I’m @pk-iitdhn
 - 🌱 I’m currently learning ...Machine Learning
 - 💞️ I’m looking to collaborate on ...
-Android App Development(Kotlin)
+    - Android App Development(Kotlin)
+    - Data Analysis
+    - Machine Learning
+    - PowerBI

 <!---
 pk-iitdhn/pk-iitdhn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.